uvarc/accord/docs/index.md

 ## How to access ACCORD

-To preview the ACCORD platform, all you need is a browser.
+To access the ACCORD platform, all you need is a browser.

 [Open ACCORD Console](https://accord.uvarc.io/){: .btn .btn-green}

-## How do I use it?

-All UVARC team members have been put into two test projects, `uvarc` and `vogons`.

-1. SIGN IN to the ACCORD console.
-2. Select a PROJECT.
-3. Select your ENVIRONMENT: RStudio, Jupyter Notebooks, or Theia Python and click "Start".
-4. Wait a few seconds for your environment to provision.
-Then click CONNECT to enter the environment.